cruiz328/regexTut_hw17/Develop/gist-template.md

 the bracket expression for the validation of the email uses the code portion ' /^[a-zA-Z0-9.!#$%&’*+/=?^_`{|}~-]+ ' this matches the 'whole alphabet/[a-z](case sensitive)', can match digits '[0=9]' and also the characters '[.!#$%&’*+/=?^_`{|}~-]'

 ### Greedy and Lazy Match
+Because this regex uses the '[+]'quantifier, this will match as many times as it is possible to match.
+Also, this regex use '[{0-9}]', which will match the last group.

 This regrex includes greedy matches.
 Since it includes the + Quantifier, it will match as many times as possible giving back as needed.
 Another greedy Quantifier used in this regex is {} when matching `{2,6} for the last capture group.